int-brain-lab/iblenv/docs_gh_pages/dj_docs/dj_credentials.md

-# Setting up DataJoint credentials
+# DataJoint credentials for internal IBL users

 Before you can start using DataJoint with the IBL data online or on your local machine, you will need to retrieve and set your DataJoint credentials.
 You must specify a database connection to tell DataJoint where to look for IBL data, as well as grant access to these data by providing a username and password.